-While the opening sealed with the included o-ring does define an electroactive area, in many cases it is advised to mask off a somewhat smaller area on the sample surface.
-When sealing to a flat sample with an o-ring or gasket, a crevice region is formed.
-This area will have unusually high activity for corrosion and will also affect physical electrochemistry experiments.
+While the opening sealed with the included O-ring does define an electroactive area, in many cases we advise to mask off a somewhat smaller area on the sample surface.
+When sealed to a flat sample with an O-ring or gasket, a crevice region is formed.
+This area will have unusually high activity for corrosion and also affect physical electrochemistry experiments.

 Masking minimizes crevice effects that can skew results.
 Masking an electrode can be done in different ways.
 PortHole sample masks are available from Gamry Instruments to provide a fixed, known area.
-It is not necessary to mask the counter electrode in three electrode potentiostatic/galvanostatic experiments.
-If doing Galvanic Corrosion then both metal samples should be masked in the same way.
+It is not necessary to mask the counter electrode in three-electrode potentiostatic/galvanostatic experiments.
+If you are doing galvanic corrosion, then both metal samples should be masked in the same way.
 When masking, make sure the revealed area is centered in the hole when mounting the electrode.

-Electrode Connections - Corrosion
+Electrode Connections: Corrosion

-If you are using your ParaCell with a Gamry Instruments Potentiostat, the following connections are normally made to the electrodes.
+If you are using your ParaCell with a Gamry Instruments potentiostat, make the following connections to the electrodes:

-The Reference Electrode lead plugs into the White pin jack on the cell cable.
+The Reference Electrode lead plugs into the white pin jack on the cell cable.

-The Green, Blue, Red and Orange leads are plugged into their respective colored jacks (when using thruconductive samples setup with the working electrode on the green/blue side).
-For most experiments the counter sense lead (orange) is not necessary, but it is nice to have some place to put it.
+The green, blue, red and orange leads are plugged into their respective colored jacks (when using through-conductive samples set up with the working electrode on the green/blue side).
+For most experiments, the counter sense lead (orange) is not necessary, but it is nice to have some place to put it.
 Some potentiostats do not have a separate work sense lead.
-While this does make for less accurate voltage measurement/control, it doesn't affect the use of this cell.
-You will simply have only one lead to attach to the working electrode side.
+While this does give less-accurate voltage measurement and control, it does not affect the use of this cell.
+You just have only one lead to attach to the working electrode side.

-Make sure that the Black lead on the cell cable cannot touch any other cell connection, or other metal of the cell body/sample(s).
-You may find that connection of this lead to a source of earth ground, such as a water pipe, will reduce noise in your experimental results.
-If you are measuring very small currents, you may find that a metal enclosure completely surrounding your cell will further reduce noise.
-In this case, the shield, known as a Faraday cage, must be connected to the potentiostat's ground lead and may be connected to earth ground as well.
-The ParaCell works with Gamry's VistaShield[TM] Faraday Cage, which allows the user to see/watch the cell without breaking the shielding.
+Make sure that the black lead on the cell cable cannot touch any other cell connection, or other metal of the cell body/sample(s).
+Connecting this lead to a source of earth ground, such as a water pipe, may reduce noise in your experimental results.
+If you are measuring very small currents, a metal enclosure completely surrounding your cell may further reduce noise.
+In this case, connect the shield, known as a Faraday cage, to the potentiostat's ground lead and perhaps also to earth ground.
+The ParaCell works with Gamry's VistaShieldTM Faraday cage, which allows you to see the cell without breaking the shielding.

-Always double check your cell connections.
+Always double-check your cell connections.
 Even an experienced experimenter will occasionally leave one of the cell cable leads lying on the desktop.

-If you are using the ParaCell with a potentiostat sold by a different manufacturer, consult that potentiostat's documentation for electrode connection information.
+If you are using the ParaCell with a potentiostat sold by a different manufacturer, consult that potentiostat's instructions for information on how to connect the electrodes.